 Locations: Mankato (MN)

-One of the member institutions of the Minnesota State University system, MSU-Mankato is considered the system's flagship school.
-Minnesota State Mankato offers several online learning opportunities, including a Bachelor of Science in Dental Hygiene degree completion program.
-Intended for those who have already completed an accredited dental hygiene program, the curriculum is aimed at developing students' skill set in preparation for advanced career opportunities.
+Minnesota State Mankato offers several online programs, including a Bachelor of Science in Dental Hygiene degree completion program.
+Intended for those who are already licensed dental hygienists, the curriculum aims to develop students' skill set in preparation for advanced career opportunities.
 The program includes 11 courses for a total of 32 credits.
-It is offered in standard and accelerated formats.
+It is offered in standard and accelerated formats through the Desire2Learn learning management system.
 Students in the standard track will take two classes a semester, while those in the accelerated track will take four classes a semester.
-Students must also complete general education requirements, which are available online.
+In addition, students must complete general education requirements, which are also available online.
+Courses are delivered asynchronously and may include papers, tests or quizzes, online discussions, and presentations.
+Those interested in applying must fill out an application for Minnesota State Mankato, as well as an application for the Dental Hygiene Completion Program.
+The former also requires the submission of official transcripts and at least a 2.0 GPA, while the latter requires proof of licensure and completion of an accredited dental hygiene program.
+Minnesota State Mankato provides resources for students such as TRIO support services, academic advising, career development tools, and accessibility accommodations.

 #4 Southern Illinois University - Carbondale